Gozaria: Education

 In the year 1921 Shri.
-Ratibhai D. Amin started an English medium school.
-It was a short lived project and was closed in short span of times.
-But after few years our committed and educated young villagers established "Gozaria Kelavni Mandal" on 04-06-1937.
+Ratibhai D. Amin started a short-lived English medium school.

 In the summer of 1937, Shri.
 Somabhai and Laljibhai Co. from Surat gave a huge donation and then all villagers of all communities gave whatever they can donate for the school.
 Thus, on 11-06-1937, Shri.
 Nathudas Gulabdas laid the foundation of English School with great pomp and show and the school was opened.
 Shri.
 Ramchandra Jamnadas Amin was the president of the occasion.
 And from that day onwards the seeds of education were planted and now it has become a tree in the form of educational campus near the railway station.